"Diversity is the one true thing we have in common. Celebrate it every day."

 It is tempting to view your students as the experts, and it is certainly important to draw on what they have to offer to the class, but it is also important to discuss whether they feel comfortable doing so beforehand, and to avoid putting them on the spot — particularly about cultural, political, or religious subjects that might be particularly sensitive.

 Look for resources that go beyond the textbook that will engage students and involve them in the learning process so that they find elements they can connect to and learn from.
+These may include:

 There are many ways to bring educational content to life through art, and to use art as a starting point for discussing different cultural traditions.
 For example, in a history class, you may offer students a couple of different artistic representations of historical events from different perspectives, and ask whether a particular perspective resonates with their experiences.